pas-csc/website/_posts/2020-01-28-david-wolf.md

 <div class="actionitem">
 <p>We hope you’ll join us in the coming years to advance Pasadena Passages, engage more residents of all backgrounds in City planning, and reconnect downtown Pasadena to the Arroyo Seco.
 In this vein, we’ll be hosting a series of events to recognize and raise awareness of David’s work in 2020, including a Passages Walk and Arroyo Link tour. </p>

-<p>If you’d like to participate in planning, or receive a personal invitation to these events, please add your contact information <a href="https://docs.google.com/forms/d/e/1FAIpQLSfb_ZEVk8ouwchAhIjuAZB-EhepqbnAwkSnkGjMRHFXxkGRAw/viewform">here</a>.
-In the meantime, David's collective works can be viewed at <a href="http://www.pasadenapassages.org">www.pasadenapassages.org</a>.</p>
+<p><strong>If you’d like to participate in planning, or receive a personal invitation to these events, please add your contact information <a href="https://docs.google.com/forms/d/e/1FAIpQLSfb_ZEVk8ouwchAhIjuAZB-EhepqbnAwkSnkGjMRHFXxkGRAw/viewform">here</a>.</strong> In the meantime, David's collective works can be viewed at <a href="http://www.pasadenapassages.org">www.pasadenapassages.org</a>.</p>
 </div>